ethanmsl/skelly-explorer/README.md

 # Python Skeleton Repo
-This is an *exploratory* skeleton repo for Python projects using both Poetry and CircleCI. the `pyproject.toml` is pre-loaded with dev dependenceis used in the supplied pre-commit hook and CircleCI tests.
+This is an *exploratory* skeleton repo for Python projects using both Poetry and either/both CircleCI or GitHub_Actions. the `pyproject.toml` is pre-loaded with dev dependenceis used in the supplied pre-commit hook and CircleCI tests.